-While environmental degradation was endemic in centrally planned economies, one shouldn't jump to the conclusion that a market economy is environmentally benign.
-The history of capitalist economic development has also been marred by numerous examples of pollution, contamination, and heedless exploitation of natural resources.
+While the inefficient use of energy and environmental degradation was endemic in these economies, the converse, that an unfettered market economy is environmentally benign, is no less problematic.
+The history of capitalist economic development has been marred by numerous examples of pollution, contamination, and heedless exploitation of natural resources.
 This is to be expected; a pure market system, engine of economic growth though it may be, is by its nature a threat to the environment.
-Markets generally do a good job of coordinating production and consumption, but they are not effective in dealing with effects that lie outside the transactions of individual buyers and sellers.
-The price paid for a commodity sold by one party and bought by another does not take into account the costs borne by other parties, such as the damages suffered by downstream residents when a paper mill dumps its wastes into a river.
+Markets generally do a good job of coordinating production and consumption, but they are not effective in dealing with consequences that lie outside the transactions of individual buyers and sellers.
+The problem lies in what economists identify as "negative externalities."
+These occur when the cost of a commodity sold by one party and bought by another does not take into account the costs borne by other parties, such as the damages suffered by downstream residents when a paper mill dumps its wastes into a river.

 In similar fashion, a transaction may not take into account the loss of an irreplaceable resource to future generations.
 The price of a commodity may reflect some depletion costs, but time lags may prevent adequate corrective actions.
 In many cases, the price of a dwindling resource will increase at too slow a rate to signal its rapid depletion.
 The result is an overshoot-and-crash situation.
-This situation resembles a car driven by someone with slow reflexes; by the time the driver perceives a problem ahead and decides to apply the brakes, it is too late to avoid a collision.49
+This situation resembles a car driven by someone with slow reflexes; by the time the driver perceives a problem ahead and decides to apply the brakes, it is too late to avoid a collision.

 As will be noted in greater detail in Chapter 18, the imperfections of a market system can be alleviated by intelligent regulations and tax policies, government-sponsored research programs, and educational efforts.
-The consequences of governmental policies have been particularly evident in the development and use of energy technologies, although the results have not always been benign.
-Critics of the nuclear industry argue that atomic power would never have gained a foothold without loan guarantees, limits on liability in the event of accidents, and financial support for the disposal of wastes.50 Renewable energy has also depended to a significant degree on government subsidies.
-Since 1992, wind power installations have received a tax credit of 2.2 cents per kilowatt-hour of electricity generated for their first 10 years of operation, while until recently the solar industry was supported by cash grants that amounted to 30 percent of the construction costs of new projects.51 The oil and gas industry has not received direct subsidies, but according to critics, tax breaks of a sort that only an accountant or lawyer could understand and love have been worth \$70 billion over a 10-year period.52
+The consequences of governmental policies have been particularly evident in the development and application of energy technologies, although the results have not always been benign.
+Critics of the nuclear industry argue that atomic power would never have gained a foothold without loan guarantees, limits on liability in the event of accidents, and financial support for the disposal of wastes.
+Renewable energy has also depended to a significant degree on government subsidies.
+From 1992 to 2014, wind power installations received a tax credit of 2.2 cents per kWh of electricity generated for their first 10 years of operation, while until recently, the solar industry was supported by cash grants that amounted to 30 percent of the construction costs of new projects.
+The oil and gas industry does not receive direct subsidies, but according to critics, tax breaks of a sort that only an accountant or lawyer could understand and love have been worth \$70 billion over a 10-year period.